-- Two rest periods of not more than 15 minutes shall normally be granted during an eight-hour or a ten-hour shift.
-Three rest periods of not more than 15 minutes may be granted during a 12-hour shift.
-A part-time employee shall normally be granted one 15-minute rest period for each work period of three continuous hours or more, not to exceed two rest periods per day. - It is understood that operational requirements, work station coverage requirements, workloads, staffing levels, leave schedules, vacation schedules and/or the provision of services to patients, clients, public or University employees may require the uninterrupted presence of the employee(s).
+- 1. Two (2) rest periods of not more than fifteen (15) minutes shall normally be granted during an eight (8) hour or a ten (10) hour shift.
+Three (3) rest periods of not more than fifteen (15) minutes may be granted during a twelve (12) hour shift.
+Part-time employees shall normally be granted one fifteen (15) minute rest period for each work period of three (3) continuous hours or more, not to exceed two (2) rest periods per day. - 2.
+It is understood that operational requirements, work station coverage requirements, workloads, staffing levels, leave schedules, vacation schedules and/or the provision of services to patients, clients, the public, or University employees may occasionally require the uninterrupted presence of the employee(s).
 In such situations rest breaks will not be granted. - 3.
 Rest periods shall not be taken at the beginning or end of a work period or accumulated for use at a later time.
-The combining of rest periods with meal periods for some, any or all employees of a department shall be at the sole, non-grievable discretion of the department/division. - 4.
+The combining of rest periods with meal periods for some, any or all employees of a department shall be at the sole, non-grievable discretion of the department. - 4.
 The University shall determine when clean-up time is necessary for employees.
-If the University determines that such clean-up time is necessary, a maximum of ten minutes of clean-up time prior to the employee's meal period and/or at the end of each shift shall be granted and considered as time worked.
+If the University determines that such clean-up time is necessary, a maximum of ten (10) minutes of clean-up time prior to the employee's meal period and/or at the end of each shift shall be granted and considered as time worked.